CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 4.7.md

 For example, within a SharePoint site dedicated to a specific project, users can use natural language in M365 Chat to ask questions or make requests such as:

-"Copilot, show me my most recent draft documents related to this customer project"
+"Copilot, show me my most recent draft documents related to this customer project."

 "Copilot, who has presented proposals to our largest customer in the last 6 months?"